stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 the dragging of heavy objects.
 Once we thought there was a hint of parallel tracks, as if of runners.
 This was what made us pause again.

-  It was during that pause that we caught&mdash;simultaneously this time&mdash;the other odour ahead.
-Paradoxically, it was both a less frightful and a more frightful odour&mdash;less frightful intrinsically, but infinitely appalling in this place under the known circumstances&nbsp;.&nbsp;.&nbsp;. unless, of course, Gedney.&nbsp;.&nbsp;.&nbsp;.
-For the odour was the plain and familiar one of common petrol&mdash;every-day gasoline.
+  It was during that pause that we caught--simultaneously this time--the other odour ahead.
+Paradoxically, it was both a less frightful and a more frightful odour--less frightful intrinsically, but infinitely appalling in this place under the known circumstances . . . unless, of course, Gedney. . . .
+For the odour was the plain and familiar one of common petrol--every-day gasoline.

   Our motivation after that is something I will leave to psychologists.
-We knew now that some terrible extension of the camp horrors must have crawled into this nighted burial-place of the aeons, hence could not doubt any longer the existence of nameless conditions&mdash;present or at least recent&mdash;just ahead.
-Yet in the end we did let sheer burning curiosity&mdash;or anxiety&mdash;or auto-hypnotism&mdash;or vague thoughts of responsibility toward Gedney&mdash;or what not&mdash;drive us on.
-Danforth whispered again of the print he thought he had seen at the alley-turning in the ruins above; and of the faint musical piping&mdash;potentially of tremendous significance in the light of Lake&rsquo;s dissection report despite its close resemblance to the cave-mouth echoes of the windy peaks&mdash;which he thought he had shortly afterward half heard from unknown depths below.
-I, in my turn, whispered of how the camp was left&mdash;of what had disappeared, and of how the madness of a lone survivor might have conceived the inconceivable&mdash;a wild trip across the monstrous mountains and a descent into the unknown primal masonry&mdash;
+We knew now that some terrible extension of the camp horrors must have crawled into this nighted burial-place of the aeons, hence could not doubt any longer the existence of nameless conditions--present or at least recent--just ahead.
+Yet in the end we did let sheer burning curiosity--or anxiety--or auto-hypnotism--or vague thoughts of responsibility toward Gedney--or what not--drive us on.
+Danforth whispered again of the print he thought he had seen at the alley-turning in the ruins above; and of the faint musical piping--potentially of tremendous significance in the light of Lake's dissection report despite its close resemblance to the cave-mouth echoes of the windy peaks--which he thought he had shortly afterward half heard from unknown depths below.
+I, in my turn, whispered of how the camp was left--of what had disappeared, and of how the madness of a lone survivor might have conceived the inconceivable--a wild trip across the monstrous mountains and a descent into the unknown primal masonry--

   But we could not convince each other, or even ourselves, of anything definite.
 We had turned off all light as we stood still, and vaguely noticed that a trace of deeply filtered